geohai/geohai-website/index.md

 <img
   src="https://res.cloudinary.com/dz3zgmhnr/image/upload/v1730601206/flatirons-longs-peak_htipeg.jpg"
-  alt="Flatirons and Longs Peak" title="Picture taken from Superior, CO, South of Boulder.
-From left to right: South Boulder Peak, Bear Peak, Green Mountain, Flagstaff Mountain, and to the right, the mighty Longs Peak in distance at the Rocky Mountain National Park!" style="width: 100%; max-width: 1200px; margin: -25px auto -15px auto; display: block;" />
+  alt="Flatirons and Longs Peak" title="Picture taken from Superior, CO.
+From left to right: South Boulder Peak, Bear Peak, Green Mountain, Flagstaff Mountain all adjacent to Boulder, CO.
+To the right, the mighty Longs Peak in the distance at the Rocky Mountain National Park!" style="width: 100%; max-width: 1200px; margin: -25px auto -15px auto; border-radius:4px; display: block;" />

-# The Geospatial Human-Centered Artificial Intelligence Research lab
+# The Geospatial Human-Centered Artificial Intelligence Lab

 We are a team of spatial data scientists at the GeoHAI lab directed by [Dr. Morteza Karimzadeh]({{ site.baseurl }}/members/morteza-karimzadeh.html) at the [University of Colorado Boulder](https://www.colorado.edu/).
 Our research is use-inspired and interdisciplinary, where we tackle scientific challenges in the context of operational needs and urgent societal problems.